Cardinal Theodore McCarrick dismissed by Vatican in sex abuse scandal

 Breaking News Emails

-Disgraced ex-cardinal Theodore McCarrick has been expelled from the priesthood after an investigation into sex abuse allegations, the Vatican said Saturday.
+Disgraced ex-cardinal Theodore McCarrick has been expelled from the Roman Catholic priesthood after an investigation into sex abuse allegations, the Vatican said Saturday.

-The church is penalizing McCarrick, the former Archbishop of Washington, with "dismissal from the clerical state," it said in a statement early Saturday.
+The church is penalizing McCarrick, the former Archbishop of Washington, with "dismissal from the clerical state," it said in a statement.

 He will not be able to appeal the decision.